ScreamingDev/git-time/README.md

 # git time

+Install it globally:

+   composer global require sourcerer-mike/git-time

+   # Do you have your composer bin accessible?
+If not ...
+   echo 'PATH=$PATH:~/.config/composer/vendor/bin' >> ~/.bashrc

 ## Estimate the time taken on a project or feature

 Check how long you took for that?